ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

 but we also discuss the special cases when :ref:`lower timeframes are accessed <PageOtherTimeframesAndData_RequestingDataFromALowerTimeframe>` in a dedicated section.

-Scripts not written specifically to user lower timeframe data should, when they are published for a broader audience, include protection against running it on chart timeframes where `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ would be accessing lower timeframes than the chart's, as it will not produce reliable results in those cases.
+Scripts not written specifically to user lower timeframe data, when they are published for a broader audience, should ideally include protection against running them on chart timeframes where `request.security() <https://www.tradingview.com/pine-script-reference/v5/#fun_request{dot}security>`__ would be accessing lower timeframes than the chart's, as it will not produce reliable results in those cases.
 See the :ref:`Comparing timeframes <PageTimeframes_ComparingTimeframes>` section for a code example